jc-aguilera/carlosom/docs/scenarios/wild-things.md

 Players that don't enter the zoo will be automatically brought in after a while.

 Enter Oscar, the zombie elephant.
 Try to get behind him as soon as possible, so he goes into the east concourse.
-His attacks do a huge amount of damage, particularly the stampede attack, which does tremendous damage.
+His attacks do a huge amount of damage, particularly the stampede attack.

 *If Alyssa is on the team*, she should give the bolt cutter to another member, if she is currently holding it.
 Then she should proceed to unlock the area's three locked doors.
 If she is not on the team, shoulder tackle the two locked doors in the area.
 If you need some firepower, go to the east concourse and push the green cart to get some ammo.
 Mark can push the cart by himself; otherwise, two people are needed.